canonical/backup-operators/docs/how-to/use-baculum.md

 ### Step 6 - Finish

 Click "Run restore" to start the restoration.
+The restoration time can vary depending on the backup size and network connectivity.